xebia-functional/refine_types_scala3/README.md

 The _real magic_ of inlining and the compile time API starts to show:
 - `constValue[T]`: returns the value of the type `T`.
 So, `T` in this case has to be of type `Boolean`.
 - `Substring[String, Int, Int]`: returns the value of the substring as a type `String`.
-Here we use `iban.type` because we are working with types, but this call does not return `String` but the value itself as a refined type.
+Here we use `iban.type` because we are working with types, but this call does not return `String` but the value itself as a [_literal type_](https://docs.scala-lang.org/sips/42.type.html).
 ```scala 3
 val iban: ES012345678901234567890123 = "ES012345678901234567890123"
 val condition: Boolean = Substring[iban.type, 0, 2] == "ES"